cloudflare/cloudflare-docs/content/learning-paths/_partials/zero-trust/_connect-devices-objectives.md

 ---

 - Manually deploy WARP on a test device.
-- Create an automated script to use with your organization’s managed deployment tool.
+- Create an automated script to use with your organization's managed deployment tool.
 - View user traffic in Zero Trust.